 The kind people at this stall rustled up a glorious chocolate strawberry beauty for me, and I can confirm it tastes as good as it looks.

-You’ll also find galette stalls down towards Santa Land and on Castle Street.
+You’ll find another galette stalls down towards Santa Land.

 Chip on a Stick

 Head down towards Santa Land and you’ll spot a large stall that specialises in everything fried potato, from chips to twirly potatoes on a stick.
 Seen as these are fried in vegetable oil, they are suitable for vegans.
 The piri piri and salt & vinegar seasonings are good for vegans too.